 If you’ve ever been confused by some of the more basic terms, such as attenuation, or parallel compression, or even just the rudimentary gear on the market, Audio Engineering 101 explains everything in a simple way.

-I’ve actually read this book more than once at this point because I’ve found it exceptionally helpful for those of us who aren’t educated in this field.
+I’ve read this book more than once at this point because I’ve found it exceptionally helpful for those of us who aren’t educated in this field.

 Put simply, this is the book that you want to get if you’re new to audio engineering and music production.